The bones did not volunteer. Neither did you.

 At the top of this page, you stood with Ezekiel and looked at bleached bones in a valley.
 You assumed you were the observer.
 Now you know: you were the bones.
 You were lying there — scattered, lifeless, incapable of assembling yourself, incapable of breathing, incapable of wanting to breathe.
 And then a voice spoke into the silence of your death, and something stirred that had no business stirring, and breath entered what had no right to breathe.

 You did not volunteer.
 You were not consulted.
 You were not even aware it was happening until it was already done.
-And the fact that you can read this page and recognize yourself in the description — the fact that you can feel the truth of your own former deadness — is itself proof that you are no longer lying in the valley.
+That you can now read this and recognize yourself in it — that the account of your own former deadness rings true — is not your achievement either; it is the breath still moving in lungs that were dust.
 You are standing on your feet.
 Alive.
 Breathing with breath you did not generate.

 He spoke.
 You stood up.